exponentis/openai-assistants-api-integration/README.md

 ![State](diagrams/state.svg)

+The states are based on:

+1. the external Assistant's Run status
+2. the status of supporting internal calls, related to executing required actions

+and provide a perspective of the overall execution rathar than just the Assistant's progress.

 The dotted-line transitions are allowed in case the "running" state is missed when polling the Assisstans API (which can happen when processing is faster than the polling interval, or when polling is delayed, like it may happen when the app is running in debug mode with break points)

 The sequence diagram below shows the detailed interaction script during a conversation exchange: